ImranR98/Landscape/README.md

     - Instead, [FRP](https://github.com/fatedier/frp) is used to forward requests from a remote public-facing proxy server to the main control plane node (where is is picked up by Traefik or other apps listening on specified ports).
     - This does mean the main control plane node is the entrypoint for all requests.
     - A select few apps may run on the remote proxy server itself.
-- Everything is automated as much as possible; [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) FTW.

 ## Components

-- A "component" is the term for a set of things (K8s objects, Docker images, scripts, etc.) in the infrasturcture that are tied to a distinct entity or that serve a distinct purpose.
+- A "component" is the term for a group of apps/configs/scripts that are installed/uninstalled/run as a single "unit".
+Everything in this setup is part of a component.
-    - For example, any hosted app that runs on the cluster is a component, but the cluster itself is also a component, and so are the FRP server and client.
+    - For example, any hosted app/service that runs on the cluster is a component, but the cluster itself is also a component, and so are the FRP server and client.
-    - Another example of a component is `common-pv` - the set of K8s PVs that are generally used across the cluster (not tied to a specific component).
+    - Another example of a component is `common-pv` - the set of K8s `PersistentVolume`s and `PersistentVolumeClaim`s that are generally used across the cluster my multiple apps.
-    - Most components install to the K8s cluster, with a few exceptions like FRPC and Syncthing, which run separately as Docker containers.
-- Everything in a component is installed and updated together as one unit.
 - Some components are completely independent and can be added/removed without affecting the rest of the system (this is usually the case), but others (like `traefik` or `frpc`) are not.
 Thus, some components need to be installed in a specific order.
-- Each component is stored in its own directory.
+- All the files that make up a component are stored in a dedicated directory for that component.
-    - Some component may have subcomponents in subdirectories - these are components that overlap enough (share enough files) with their parent components and therefore benefit from being part of the same "unit", but are still different enough to be installed and updated separately.
+    - Some components may have subcomponents in subdirectories - these are components that overlap enough (share enough files) with their parent components and therefore benefit from being in a subdirectory, but are still different enough to be installed and updated separately.
-    - With rare exceptions, all directories in the root of this repo are component directories.
+    - With rare exceptions (like `mock-data`), all directories in the root of this repo are component directories.

 ### Installing Components